Coretteket/numpadipa/README.md

 Another keyboard, recommended and used by many, is the series of SIL keyboard layouts.
 These are real, installable keyboard layouts that make use of key sequences to produce many IPA characters.
 For example (depending on which keyboard you choose), <kbd>t</kbd><kbd>=</kbd> produces <kbd>θ</kbd>.
 However, it overrides keys I want to be able to use normally as well, like <kbd>:</kbd> and <kbd>$</kbd>.
 This means I constantly had to switch keyboard layouts while using this.
 > [IPA Unicode Keyboards](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=UniIPAKeyboard) - SIL International

+### NumpadIPA
+Both these keyboards are good, but I felt I needed something better.
+Something that I could use to type in every program, but did not compromise on existing keys.
+This inspired me to create my own keyboard layout.

+<p style="text-align:right;">~ coretteket</p>

 #### test